 And for French poetry:

-- Easy French Poetry: First the poems are read slowly, then faster and then you get an explanation of the cultural importance and significance of the poem in French history and society.
+- French Poetry Readings: First the poems are read slowly, then faster and then you get an explanation of the cultural importance and significance of the poem in French history and society.

 News: Contemporary Topics In Standard Spoken French